Romania–Russia relations: 1848 to 1853

 Russia's actions caused a multiplication of anti-Russian sentiment throughout the Principalities, for each group having a different reason.
 The urban elite (the later Liberals) were frustrated by Russia's opposition to reform in Romania; while landowning boyars (the later Conservatives) were frustrated by Russia's impediments on the economy.
 Romania was flooded with French literary works transmitting Enlightenment ideas, and due to the similarity of Romanian and French, these had a much faster effect on Romania than other areas.
 Hence, from a very early time, there was competition between France and Russia for Romania's affinities, even though Russia was the only one of the two to have any real immediate significance to Romania.
 These feelings provided only strengthened the anti-Russian sentiment in Romania.

 During the Revolutions of 1848, Romanians for the first time revolted against Russia, and the Russian flag and the Organic Declarations were burned in public.
 Romania in fact wooed the Porte, which had to be "persuaded" by Russia not to aid the Romanians.

-The uprising of Transylvania's Romanian peasants during the 1848 European revolutions ignited Romanian national movements in Walachia and Moldavia.
-In Moldavia, Sturdza quashed the revolution overnight by arresting its leaders.
-In Walachia, however, a majority of the younger generation was averse to Russian and boyar dominance.
-Revolutionary platforms called for universal suffrage, equal rights, unification of the two principalities, and freedom of speech, association, and assembly.
-Although he sympathized with the revolutionary movement, Bibescu lacked the courage to lead it.
-After naming a revolutionary cabinet and signing a new constitution, he fled into Transylvania.
-The new government of Walachia quickly affirmed its loyalty to the Porte and appealed to Austria, France, and Britain for support, hoping to avert a Russian invasion.
-The government also formed a committee composed equally of boyars and peasants to discuss land reform.
-Shocked by the revolution's success in Europe and fearful that it might spread into Russia, the tsar invaded Moldavia and pressured the Porte to crush the rebels in Bucharest.
-Dissatisfied with Turkey's weak resolve, Russia invaded Walachia and restored the Règlement.
-After 1849 the two empires suppressed the boyar assemblies in Walachia and Moldavia and limited the tenure of their princes to seven years.

 In July 1853, Russia invaded and occupied Romania.
 Russian occupation was harsh and all political organizations were suppressed.
 When the Porte declared war on Russia in October of that year, Romanians hoped desperately that Russia would be driven from their country (ironically by the country which they had just recently separated from).
 This wish was granted by the coalition of both Turkey and Austria against Russia.